 Little information is available about the effects of combining Adderall with other substances that individuals may use during workouts, such as herbal substances.
 Individuals who combine Adderall with other stimulants will be risking the enhancement of the above effects and placing themselves at an increased risk for cardiovascular issues, fainting, dizziness, poor judgment, and even psychosis.

 Long-term use of the drug may result in the development of tolerance, which can result in a person taking more and more of the drug to get its stimulating effects.
 This can increase the risk of the untoward side effects associated with the drug and the potential for other serious issues.

 Moreover, using the drug in high doses may result in extended issues with nervousness, hyperactivity, an inability to concentrate, and other issues that may lead to the person using other substances to “come down” from the stimulating effects of the drug.
 Combining substances that have different effects can increase the potential for dangerous interactions.

-Even though individuals report using Adderall as a stimulant to increase the effectiveness of their workouts, the practice of using Adderall as an exercise enhancement cannot be considered safe.
+Even though individuals report using Adderall as a stimulant to increase the effectiveness of their workouts, the practice of working out on Adderall cannot be considered safe.
 Continued nonmedical use of Adderall can very easily become a full-blown stimulant use disorder that affects numerous aspects of a person’s functioning.

 Adderall should only be used for its prescribed purposes and/or under the supervision of a physician.
 Unsupervised or illicit use of a controlled substance to enhance workouts, lose weight, and/or increase energy levels is not a safe practice.